yandex-cloud/docs/en/billing/payment/documents.md

 ## Documents for businesses {#docs-for-business}

-If you used funds from your [personal account](../concepts/personal-account.md) during  the billing period, [Yandex.Balance](https://balance.yandex.com/) will generate the following reporting documents on the last day of the month:
+If you used funds from your [personal account](../concepts/personal-account.md) during  the reporting period, [Yandex.Balance](https://balance.yandex.com/) will generate the following reporting documents on the last day of the month:

 - [Report](../concepts/act.md)
 - [Invoice](../concepts/invoice.md)

-Copies of documents will be sent to the email address of the billing account owner at the beginning of the next billing period.
+Copies of documents will be sent to the email address of the billing account owner at the beginning of the next reporting period.
 <br/>Soft and hard copies of a document are identical.
 To prepare your financial reports on time, you can use the number, amount, and date of the report from the email received.
 <br/>Paper source documents with all signatures and stamps are provided only upon [request](../qa/common.md) to Yandex.Cloud technical support.
 The request must specify the agreement number (specified in the statement) and the period you need the documents for.